Properties of polyhedra

 Archimedean solids

 13 solids.
-Six types of faces: triangle, square, pentagon, hexagon, octagon, decagon.
 Two or three types of faces per solid.
 No solid has both pentagons and octagons, both pentagons and decagons, or both octagons and decagons.
-Snub cube and snub dodecahedron are chiral.
+Snub cube and snub dodecahedron are chiral (different from their mirror images).

 Constants used in the table: